 Students may be accepted into the 3-2 Engineering Program during their first semester freshman year.
 Students are expected to meet the following criteria: a minimum grade point average (GPA) of 2.5 and completion of General Chemistry I (CHEM 111), General Physics I (PHYS 203), and Calculus I (MATH 173) with grades in each course not less than "C." Students above the level of freshman who apply for admission into the program will be considered individually, but admission criteria will not be less rigorous than those criteria stated for freshmen.
-Students in the program must maintain a minimum overall GPA of 2.5 and a 2.5 GPA in those courses required for entrance into the junior year at engineering school.
-In general these are courses in chemistry, engineering, mathematics, computer science, and physics.
-If the student has three initial grades of "D" or "E" in those courses required for entrance into the junior year at engineering school, or if the student fails to maintain satisfactory academic progress in meeting the requirements, he or she may be dropped from the program.
+Students in the program must maintain a minimum overall GPA of 2.5 and a 2.5 GPA in those courses required for entrance into the junior year at engineering, mathematics, computer science, and physics.
+If the student has three initial grades of "D" or "E" in those courses required for entrance into the junior programs in meeting the requirements, he or she may be dropped from the program.

 Engineering-designated courses are listed in this catalog under the offerings of the Chemistry and Biochemistry Department and the Physics and Astronomy Department.
 In order for this dual major program to be completed successfully in the scheduled five years, it is necessary for students to complete certain courses during specific semesters.
 For this reason, students in the program should establish contact with the Engineering Program Director (436-3192) as early as possible, preferably before classes start during their freshman year.
 Students who do not take the recommended courses during their freshman year will probably take longer than five years to finish their degrees.
 Students who transfer to Oneonta during their sophomore or junior year may still need to attend Oneonta for three years in order to complete the requirements.
 The required courses for the 3-2 Engineering Program are as follows: